 Premenstrual tension syndrome, commonly known as PMS, can be a real drag.
 Especially when you're suffering from symptoms like bloating, cramping, mood swings, insomnia, and acne.
 And it can get in the way of living your fullest life.
 As a women's hormone expert who helps women balance their hormones naturally and eliminate unwanted symptoms.
 To that end, I recommend that all women take a three-step approach to their hormonal health.
-This includes diet, lifestyle, and supplements for PMS.
+This includes diet, lifestyle, and supplements for PMS relief.

 I've spoken in previous articles about diet and lifestyle changes for balancing your hormones and eliminating unwanted symptoms.
 Today I want to share with you the top seven supplements I recommend for women who are struggling with PMS.